NacirChahine/news-ai-advance/README.md

    python manage.py analyze_articles --model deepseek-r1:8b
    ```

+   # To toggle AI usage (defaults to on)
+   python manage.py analyze_articles --use-ai

 3. **Verify the Results**
    - Return to the admin panel
    - Check that your article now has `is_analyzed` set to True
    - Navigate to "Bias analyses" and "Sentiment analyses" under the "News_analysis" section
    - You should see entries for your article with the analysis results

+   - On the article page, a “Key Insights” collapsible section appears below the summary when insights are available.

 #### Using Test Data Generator